blessengeorge30/TO-DO-REACT.JS-MONGO.DB/README.md

 - Backend: Node.js with Express.js for handling API requests.
 - Database: MongoDB for storing tasks and user data.
 - Axios: For making API calls between the frontend and backend.
-- React Router: For managing navigation within the app.